react18-tools/react18-global-store/README.md

 As a solution, I set out to create a lightweight, bare minimum store that facilitates shared state even when importing components from separate files, optimizing tree-shaking.

+> If you need fully featured state management solution, consider using Zustand with [`treeshakable`](https://github.com/react18-tools/treeshakable/)
+> To understand the issue with treeshakability and importing from subpath, see - <https://treeshakable.vercel.app>

 ## Features

 ✅ Full TypeScript Support